Matthias Zimmer

-Matthias Zimmer (born 3 May 1961) is a German author and politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag from the state of Hesse from 2009, winning a constituency in Frankfurt am Main for three terms until 2021.
+Matthias Zimmer (3 May 1961 – 19 July 2023) was a German author and politician of the Christian Democratic Union (CDU) who served as a member of the Bundestag from the state of Hesse from 2009, winning a constituency in Frankfurt am Main for three terms until 2021.

 Political career

 Zimmer became a member of the Bundestag in the 2009 German federal election.
 In parliament, he was a member of the Committee on Labour and Social Affairs and the Committee on Human Rights and Humanitarian Aid, the latter of which he chaired from 2017 until 2018.

 In addition to his committee assignments, Zimmer co-chaired the German-Canadian Parliamentary Friendship Group.

 In an internal vote on the CDU candidate for the 2021 elections, Zimmer lost against Axel Kaufmann.

 Political positions

-In June 2017, Zimmer voted against his parliamentary group’s majority and in favor of Germany’s introduction of same-sex marriage.
+In June 2017, Zimmer voted against his parliamentary group's majority and in favor of Germany's introduction of same-sex marriage.

 In 2019, Zimmer joined 14 members of his parliamentary group who, in an open letter, called for the party to rally around Angela Merkel and party chairwoman Annegret Kramp-Karrenbauer amid criticism voiced by conservatives Friedrich Merz and Roland Koch.